 University regulations govern admission to master’s and PhD study.
 Acceptance into the supervisor's area of study is usually on a case-by-case basis with the suitability of undergraduate training addressed as a priority.
 Each student has a primary and, in most cases, a secondary supervisor.
 Secondary supervisors may be members of staff in other departments.

 Each PhD student has a Thesis Committee made up of their supervisors and a convenor.
 The convenor chairs regular university progress report meetings and any discretionary meetings.
 Convenors have knowledge in the relevant research practice, but are not involved in the study.
 It is common practice for PhD projects to also have an advisor who can be called upon to provide independent specialist advice.

-A Memorandum of Understanding (MOU) for each new research student and their and supervisor(s) is recommended.
+An agreement for each new research student and their and supervisor(s) is recommended.
 This covers the expectations that the Department and University have of students and supervisors.
-Students and supervisors should look at the MOU independently before meeting to complete the MOU together.
+Students and supervisors should look at the Student Supervisor Agreement independently before meeting to complete the agreement together.

 Submission of Thesis